-Andy Roberts – Coach and workshop facilitator
+Andy Roberts – coach, workshop facilitator, keynote speaker, lecturer

-Andy Roberts is a former corporate finance specialist with twelve years experience at KPMG in London and Sydney.
+Andy Roberts is a former corporate finance specialist with twelve years of experience at KPMG in London and Sydney.
 In 2004 he began a new and exciting career in leadership coaching and wellbeing.

-In the UK he has run positive psychology workshops in the House of Commons and also worked with oil company Amerada Hess, introducing mindfulness programs to their engineering teams.
-The UK business is managed by his business partners and he spends most of the year in Australia.
+In the UK he has run positive psychology workshops in the House of Commons and worked with oil company Amerada Hess, introducing mindfulness programs to their engineering teams.
+His business partners manage the UK business, and he spends most of the year in Australia.

-He set up Breathe Australia in 2014 and in the last four years has created emotional intelligence, team engagement and resilience programs for the Sydney Fish Market, Wilmar, Queensland Health, South 32, AECOM, James Cook University, CQ University, HAYS Recruitment, PwC, the Australian Institute of Marine Sciences, the Australian Pork Association, Can Teen and many others.
+He set up Breathe Australia in 2014 and in the last seven years has created emotional intelligence, team engagement, mindfulness, leadership, wellbeing and resilience programs for many different organisations.

 He divides his time between his home in Sydney, North Queensland and his business in London.

-“Back in 1999 I was working as a senior manager in corporate finance with KPG in Sydney.
-It was a role I really enjoyed.
-I worked with good people and it was a joy to be living in Sydney at the time of the Olympics.
+“Back in 1999, I worked as a senior manager in corporate finance with KPG in Sydney.
+It was a role I enjoyed.
+I worked with good people, and it was a joy to be living in Sydney at the time of the Olympics.
 I was drawn to learning more about the mind and body connection.
-Whilst working at KPMG I trained as a massage therapist and subsequently travelled to India to learn to become a yoga teacher.
+Whilst working at KPMG, I trained as a massage therapist and subsequently travelled to India to learn to become a yoga teacher.